Banyc/UnforgettableNotes/README.md

 A memo APP that shows memo based on decay theory.

-For desktop client, it startup when boot up.
+For desktop client, it startups when machine boots up.
 Its window could not be closed but it could be covered by other windows.

 ## Memo Persistence